 Prioritizing the right features can mean being first to market, delighting customers and users, and shows thought leadership in the industry.
 Picking the wrong features can mean building products nobody wants, incurring a lot of development cost for a product that doesn’t sell or move the needle, and playing catchup to competitors without releasing anything that users view as new and exciting.

 I just finished listening to the audiobook for A Whole New Mind by David Pink and parts of it were very eye-opening.
-Pink posits that we are leaving the information age and that we are facing the same dilemma as when we entered it.
-The main jobs of the age are being phased out as they are either … Continue reading The Emotional Dunce
+Pink… Read more The Emotional Dunce